 At Play Phonics we believe that children learn and develop to the fullest when they are laughing, exploring and spellbound.
 This is why we use the powers of make believe to introduce children to the wonderful world of phonics.

-Created by Emmy Siobhan in 2013, Play Phonics delivers fun-packed weekly drama workshops to support and enhance classroom work and help to bring phonics to life.
+Created by Emmy Siobhan in 2013, Play Phonics delivers fun-packed weekly drama workshops to support and enhance classroom work and help to bring phonics learning to life.

 Emmy is an actor and drama workshop leader.
-As well as performing on the West End, Emmy has spent much time over the past six years leading curriculum based drama workshops in primary schools around the capital.
+As well as performing on the West End, Emmy has spent much time over the past ten years leading curriculum based drama workshops in primary schools around the capital.

 However, it was her time spent as an Early Years, Foundation and Key Stage One teaching assistant that massively inspired Play Phonics.

 "All children could access learning"